agr1996/startup/README.md

 - [x] **React router** - Routing between components, on the header and navigation menu
 - [x] **React hooks** - using hooks for different buttons used in the header to route to different parts of the application.
 - [x] **404 not found** - properly implement a 404 page when page doesn't exist

+➡️ The following is what I worked on for my `Startup Service` deliverable

+- [x] **Created an HTTP service using Noe,js** - Under startup-services there is a folder called services with an index.js file that functions as the backend of my web application
+- [x] **Frontend seved up using Express static middleware** - I believe the frontend is served with the Express thats how I
+- [x] **Implament of mock all app functionality** - Some of the functionality like the share to another user and the actual svg image markup is going to be fully implemented on the backend.
+Markup currently loads an SVG file and previews it as a mockup of the app functionality.
+- [x] **React router** - Routing between components, on the header and navigation menu
+- [x] **React hooks** - using hooks for different buttons used in the header to route to different parts of the application.
+- [x] **404 not found** - properly implement a 404 page when page doesn't exist